Glacier Bay landscape

 Option C - Copy only the images you want.
 Select the photos you want from folders \Digital-Images and \Digital-Images-for-Phone and copy them to your device, probably to the \Pictures folder.

-Option D - Don't copy anything, just view the captions and photos from the flash drive.
+Option D - Don't copy anything, just view the captions and photos from the flash drive via an app such as "File Manager Plus".
 While this works it is perhaps inconvenient to have the drive connected while you use it.
 But it is a good way to initially view the photos and drive folders while you decide how you will use the drive long-term.

 Web Access to View the Captions